 Her team researched some atypical treatments, including rituximab, a drug used in chemotherapy.
 One candidate was anakinra, a drug typically used in rheumatoid arthritis and other inflammatory conditions, that had been successfully used on a child FIRES patient at Mayo Clinic.
 Her team decided to try it.

 VonMarkle received the drug on day 32, and within a day, her seizures stopped.

-"I was really surprised at her response," says Dr. Erik Tarula, a specialist in status epilepticus.
+"I was really surprised at her response," said Dr. Erik Tarula, a specialist in status epilepticus.
 "While there were multiple therapies tried that could have contributed to her overall improvement, the speed and completeness to which she responded to the anakinra really made me believe that we had the key to her treatment."

 Doctors also thought a ketogenic diet could prevent the seizures from returning as she was weaned off her sedation medication.
 The pediatric neurology team at the adjoining American Family Children's Hospital had experience in using the diet on patients who were in induced comas, so she was transferred next door.

 At AFCH, pediatric neurologist Dr. David Hsu, who is experienced in the keto diet, joined her team of physicians.
-They began the diet, which eliminates almost all carbohydrates, but Hsu says, "we were never able to get her into ketosis because she was on so many medications."
+They began the diet, which eliminates almost all carbohydrates, but Hsu said, "we were never able to get her into ketosis because she was on so many medications."